aws-samples/amazon-security-lake-ocsf-validation/README.md

 		required arguments:
 		  -i INPUT, --input INPUT
-								Path to directory containing parquet or json files.

 ## Examples <a name="Examples"></a>

-Below we can see an expected validation result by executing the script in the samples folder: /path/to/amazon-security-lake-ocsf-validation/samples/1.1.0/EKS
+Below we can see an expected validation result for an INVALID ocsf record by executing the script in the samples folder: /path/to/amazon-security-lake-ocsf-validation/samples/1.1.0/EKS

 The expected output from running the sample is as follows: